 (first posted 9/4/2011) So did these folks who commissioned a fine woodworker neighbor of ours to build them this fine custom camper seek out a Chevy Custom Camper because of its name?
 Actually, they know their way around Chevy pickups, because the Longhorn had an unusual aspect itself; an extra six inches in the bed, making it an eight and a half foot long.
 Perfect for…custom campers.

 This vintage of Chevy truck is one of my favorite, and a C30 Longhorn the cream of the crop.
+It was added to the pickup line in 1969, in both 3/4 ton (C20) and 1-ton (C30) versions.
 To see one topped of with this woody topper makes me both jealous and happy for the folks that are living out their fantasy.